huynhquanhht/education-connection/README.md

 - Following the requirement, I didn't create the API for registering a specific teacher or a specific student.
 Please run the seeding first to generate data.
 - Attach the postman file: [Postman File](./education-connection.postman_collection.json)

+## 📜 License
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

 ## Contact
 - Email: huynhquanhht@gmail.com
 - Github: huynhquanhht